-I primarily work from a consulting room based in Eccleston, Chorley.
+I primarily work from a dedicated consulting room in my home based in Eccleston, Chorley.
 The room has a warm ambiance, is airy with lots of natural light.
 It has easy access upon entry.

 I do not offer home visits.

 What other psychotherapeutic services do I offer?

 I offer general supervision and EMDR supervision to counselling practitioners who are trained or in training.

 I offer professional support to facilitators on prisoner rehabilitation programmes within the Prison Service.
 I work with Employment Assistance Programmes, Insurance Companies, Private Health organisations, Solicitors, HfR and Occupational Health.